 SPECIAL OPERATIONS EXECUTIVE (SOE) FORMED

-On this date in 1940 the British government created the Special Operations Executive (SOE) organization.
+On this date in 1940 British Prime Minister Neville Chamberlain, encouraged by future Prime Minister Winston Churchill, signed the founding charter of the Special Operations Executive (SOE) organization.
 For security purposes the SOE’s “cloak and dagger” operations was concealed behind the name “Inter-Service Research Bureau.”
-(At the time the SOE was variously referred to as “the Baker Street Irregulars,” “Churchill’s Secret Army,” or the “Ministry of Ungentlemanly Warfare.”)
-The SOE was inspired by British Prime Minister Winston Churchill’s fascination with covert intelligence gathering and guerrilla warfare (going as far back as his 1895 stint as a war correspondent during the Cuban uprising), and it was modeled on the Irish Republican Army (IRA) during the troubles in Ireland (1916–1921).
+(At the time the SOE was variously referred to as “the Baker Street Irregulars” owing to the SOE’s headquarters on that street, “Churchill’s Secret Army,” or the “Ministry of Ungentlemanly Warfare.”)
+The SOE was inspired by Churchill’s fascination with covert intelligence gathering and guerrilla/irregular warfare (going as far back as his 1895 stint as a war correspondent during the Cuban uprising), and it was modeled on the Irish Republican Army (IRA) during the troubles in Ireland (1916–1921).

 Perhaps more than any other political leader of his age, Churchill shrewdly valued good intelligence and its wise application to affect the outcome of any struggle; e.g., the use of Ultra (German Enigma decrypts) during the North African campaign and more famously during the Battle of the Atlantic.
 Hence Churchill’s dual charge to SOE operatives: conduct espionage, sabotage, and reconnaissance in enemy-occupied (or sometimes neutral) Europe, and aid local resistance movements against their Axis occupiers.
 (Volunteers who were engaged in small- to battalion-size guerrilla operations behind enemy lines were employed in the Special Service Brigade [later British Commandos], which was formed a month earlier, in June 1940.
 The commandos initially drew recruits from British Army regiments and were led by British Army officers.)